nastacio/nastacio.github.io/_posts/2023-02-20-rewriting-education.md

 We can also see clear signs of constructivist learning in software development approaches like [throwaway prototyping](https://en.wikipedia.org/wiki/Software_prototyping#Throwaway_prototyping) or [iterative development](https://www.techtarget.com/searchsoftwarequality/definition/iterative-development).
 Each iteration is an expression of the assimilation phase, and we can only form the next set of improved mental schemas (accommodation) once we interact with the current version of the product.

-Without a viable path in learning theory, the monsters pushed on to the next stage of the system, leading us to the following section.
+Without a viable path in learning theory, the monsters drifted to the next stage of the system, leading us to the following section.

 ## Going to production, from theory to practice